jvkiran/testrepo/src/data/pages/terms-launch.md

 In case you consented to our Marketing Policy, we may transfer your Personal Data to our business partners

 -   DEX Pte.
 Ltd. (Singapore),
--   BigchainDB GmbH, Interplanetary Database Foundation e.V.
-(Berlin, Germany) and
+-   BigchainDB GmbH (Berlin, Germany),
--   Fractal (Berlin, Germany),
+-   Fractal Blockchain GmbH (Berlin, Germany),
+-   CoinList Services LLC (San Francisco, CA, USA)

 in order for us or our business partners to inform you via e-mail about upcoming opportunities that are similar to the Initial Token Exchange or to market and promote our respective products and services.